ZhengGang85129/DashCam/README.md

 </div>

 ## Model Backbone:
 Our original solution utilized the **R3D-18** backbone.
 After reviewing the top-5 solutions in the competition, we decided to improve our model by replacing the R3D-18 backbone with **Multi-Scale Vision Transformer v2 (MViT v2)**.
-This modification led to a significant performance boost, achieving a mean Averaged Precision(mAP) score of **0.843**, surpassing the performance of the 5th-place solution, which also showcases the effectiveness of model-centric improvement.
+This modification led to a significant performance boost, achieving a mean Averaged Precision(mAP) score of **0.843** on private test dataset, surpassing the performance of the 5th-place solution, which also showcases the effectiveness of model-centric improvement.

 ## Data Preprocessing:
 * Training/Validation Split: We used 1200 training and 300 validation samples.
 In each epoch, we randomly sampled 16 consecutive frames per video.
 * Exponential Cross-Entropy Loss: We implemented a custom exponential cross-entropy loss to emphasize increasing risk levels closer to an accident event.
-This approach helped the R3D-18 model achieve **~0.778** on the private leaderboard.
-However, after switching to MViT v2, we observed a performance drop.
-To mitigate the discrepancy between two consecutive frames, we conducted extensive hyperparameter tuning and found that a specific value of 1 provided the best solution.
+This approach helped the **R3D-18** model/**MViT v2* achieve **~0.778/0.843** on the private leaderboard.
+To mitigate the discrepancy between two consecutive frames, we conducted extensive hyperparameter tuning and found that a specific value of 2 provided the best solution.

 ## Data Augmentation:
 For data augmentation, we used the following techniques to enhance the model's robustness and generalization: